Chris-Abboud/Pathfinding-Maze-Generation-Visualizer/README.md

 ---

 You are now able to visualize many of the popular pathfinding and maze generation algorithms!
-Experiment and see if you can predict what the algorithms wll do before you run them.
+Experiment and see if you can predict what the algorithms will do before you run them.